Fusion-Party-Aus/Formal-Documents/Constitution.md

 1. The Association must keep financial records that—

-   1. correctly record and explain its transactions, financial position and performance; and
+   a) correctly record and explain its transactions, financial position and performance; and

    2. enable financial statements to be prepared as required by the Act.